solder button

 The track shown in black is connected to your non-reversing booster.
 The track shown in green is connected to your reversing booster.

-In Fig. 1, measure from the center of the "X" to the end of the green zone in each direction.
-The green zone from the top of Fig. 1 to the "X" must be at least as long as your longest powered train as described in the paragraph above.
+Measure from the center of the "X" to the end of the green zone in each direction.
+The green zone from the top to the "X" must be at least as long as your longest powered train as described in the paragraph above.
 Also, the green zone from the "X" to the bottom must be at least as long as your longest powered train.
 The reason for this is that by having the crossover in the middle, you have effectively created three entry/exit points into your reversing zone.
 At all times, when a train is entering and exiting a reversing zone, that reversing zone needs to be at least as long as the powered portion of that train.

 Using a Common Passing Siding in a Dogbone